levanduy093-work/ac_management/WEB_ENV_SETUP.md

 Notes:
 - Docs (`/docs`) can be disabled in production via `DISABLE_DOCS=true`.
-- Cookies are HTTP-only; for Internet deployment behind HTTPS, set `COOKIE_SECURE=true`.
+- Cookies are HTTP-only; for Internet deployment behind HTTPS/Cloudflare Tunnel, set `COOKIE_SECURE=true`.
-- State-changing APIs require header `X-Requested-With: XMLHttpRequest` to mitigate CSRF.
+- State-changing APIs require header `X-Requested-With: XMLHttpRequest` to mitigate CSRF; Origin is also verified.